 As for which one I like the most of the three, it’s usually the modified version of straight sets done using a rep range (although the traditional version might be better suited for beginners).
 However, I also REALLY like reverse pyramid training and have personally gotten good results using both set structures.

-That’s why these are the 2 methods of progression I prescribe for most of the workouts included in my new premium guide, The Best Workout Routines.
+That’s why these are the 2 methods of progression I prescribe for most of the workouts included in my new premium program, Superior Muscle Growth.

 Traditional pyramid sets on the other hand are the clear loser in my opinion.
 I spent my first few years training this way and I consider it one of the (many) dumb things I’ve done that hindered my progress.
 It’s not a training method I recommend often, if ever.